Redhill, Surrey: Buses

-All of the towns bus services can be caught from Redhill Bus Station, which was redeveloped in 2008.

 Air

 Air access is available at London Gatwick Airport, which lies about seven miles to the south, as well as the small Redhill Aerodrome (EGKR) south-east of Redhill town centre.
 Heathrow airport is thirty miles to the north-west and both Luton and London City airports are accessible by train.

 Shopping

-Redhill has a pedestrianised High Street, which is adjoined by the Belfry Shopping Centre.
+Redhill has a pedestrianised High Street, which is adjoined by the Belfry Shopping Centre, notable occupiers include H&M and New Look.
 More shops are available at the Warwick Quadrant.
+Notable occupiers include Choice and the Sainsbury's superstore.
 There is also a street market each Thursday, Friday and Saturday, sometimes including a French market.
+The Light, built in July 2023, has shops and a new cinema which was the first since 2011 in Redhill and an arcade.
+This is the first ever permanent arcade to be opened in Redhill.

 Culture and community

 Redhill is part of the Reigate and Banstead local government district.
 Not far from the town is Gatton Park, an estate once owned by the Colmans; the estate has a private chapel (now open to the public) and a Japanese garden.

 The town has a distinctive red-brick complex called the Warwick Quadrant, which houses the Harlequin Theatre and Cinema, and the public library, as well as Sainsbury's and other shops.
+It has been refurbished and the red canopy and clock has been removed despite local opposition.

 The former Odeon cinema was built in 1938.
-It was converted into a nightclub in 1976, operating under various names until 2011 when it was closed down permanently to make way for new housing.
+It was converted into a nightclub in 1976, operating under various names, most recently Liquid and envy, until 2011 when it was closed down permanently to make way for new housing.
 Despite a plan to retain the listed Art Deco façade, delays in rebuilding and a reluctance to use the façade meant it "fell into decay" and was demolished in December 2017.

 The London to Brighton Veteran Car Run passes through the town each year.